-The Group performs two principal roles (a) to act as an intermediary by bringing global investment opportunities to its clients, and (b) to act as a principal investor by co-investing with its clients in each of its investment products.
+Investcorp performs two principal roles (a) to act as an intermediary by bringing global investment opportunities to its clients, and (b) to act as a principal investor by co-investing with its clients in each of its investment products.

-In performing its principal roles, the Group provides products in four broad investment asset classes.
-The investment asset classes in which the Group specializes are corporate investment, alternative investment solutions, real estate investment and credit management investment.
+In performing its principal roles, Investcorp provides products in four broad investment asset classes.
+The investment asset classes in which Investcorp specializes are corporate investment, alternative investment solutions, real estate investment and credit management investment.
 Each of the asset classes is comprised of its own dedicated team of investment professionals and is supported by a common placement and relationship management team and corporate support units.